Bake Turner

-Robert Hardy "Bake" Turner (born July 22, 1940) is a former American football player who played at the wide receiver position.
-He played collegiately at Texas Technological College (now Texas Tech University), then professionally for nine seasons.
-He was with the New York Jets of the American Football League, where in 1963 he replaced Art Powell who had been traded to the Oakland Raiders.
-He was a member of the Jets' AFL and Super Bowl III teams after the 1968 Pro Football season, and also played for the Baltimore Colts and Boston Patriots of the National Football League.
+Robert Hardy "Bake" Turner (born July 22, 1940) is an American former professional football player who was a wide receiver in the National Football League (NFL) and American Football League (AFL).
+He played college football at Texas Technological College (now Texas Tech University), then professionally for nine seasons.
+He was with the AFL's New York Jets, where in 1963 he replaced Art Powell who had been traded to the Oakland Raiders.
+He was a member of the Jets' AFL and Super Bowl III teams after the 1968 season, and also played for the Baltimore Colts and Boston Patriots of the NFL.

 College career

 Turner played as a running back while playing for Texas Tech.

 Freshman season

 In 1959, Turner had 25 attempts for 86 yards and one touchdown.
 Receiving wise, Turner had 22 receptions for 444 yards, which averaged 20.2 yards per reception, the best in the NCAA.
 He also caught 3 touchdowns.